Skip to Main Content

 E - Expectations

-• State specific output requirements, such as do not hallucinate if information is unknown, be accurate in responses and provide links to sources.
+• State specific output requirements, e.g. 'help me identify research gaps,' 'do not hallucinate if information is unknown,' 'be accurate and provide links to sources for verification.'

 Prompt: